paarthenon/variant/docu/docs/libraries/redux-toolkit.md

 Redux Toolkit is an opinionated library of batteries-included components and tools intended to assist react users by providing sane defaults.
 I have been asked to compare Variant to redux-toolkit on a number of occasions.
 It makes sense that readers would connect the two - `createAction` is almost identical to our `variation()`.

+Redux Toolkit attempts to resolve the confusion around redux by providing a set of tools that improve and streamline the developer experience.
+They have a strong focus on inferred typing to do this.
+In their efforts, they present an action creator, configuration tools, a tool to create reducers by writing look tables of action types.
+These are fantastic tools, in fact you'll find analogues to each of them here.
+I would argue the problem isn't a lack of clarity in _redux_, specifically.
+The problem is a lack of strong tooling around this _in the language itself_.

+What if you could use createReducer on anything?
+What if you could model your entire domain, instead of just your actions, in unions and other types.

 ## `createAction`

 The full details of createAction are available at [their documentation](https://redux-toolkit.js.org/api/createAction).
 Much like `variation()`, the first parameter is the relevant type.